Welcome to my profile,

 *CPCAP: Counselling and Psychotherapy Central Awarding Body

-I have a Private Practice in the Epping area as well as delivering online Counselling for over ten years.
-Through my work I am able to offer my knowledge and passion to help and guide clients to achieve a better quality of emotional life.
-Because of this, I have extensive experience in working with anxiety, abuse, childhood abuse, depression, low self esteem, relationship issues, family issues, loneliness, loss and bereavement, stress, trust issues and trauma.
+I have been delivering in person and online therapy for over ten years.
+Through my work I am able to offer a skilful and passionate professional approach to help and guide clients to achieve a better quality of emotional life.
+What I offer you is extensive experience in working with marriage/relationship issues, anxiety, sadness, divorce/separation, low self esteem, depression, abuse, childhood abuse, family issues, loneliness, loss and bereavement, trauma and stress related issues.

-Since the start of the lockdown I have increased my online Counselling as, for many, this feels safer right now.
-My experience of online practice is long standing and I feel it is important to point out that evidence base for internet-based interventions in common mental health has significantly expanded in recent years; there are now more than 200 controlled trials for a range of disorders and conditions.
-The evidence shows that these treatments often result in similar outcomes as conventional face-to-face therapy.
+Since the start of the lockdown I have increased my online practice because, for many, this feels safer right now.
+My experience of online therapy is long standing as I have been employed as an online counsellor for several years.
+The evidence for online counselling shows outcomes of these treatments to be as positive as those of conventional face-to-face therapy.

 Counselling for Young People:

 Alongside my work with adults, I am fully trained in working with Children and Young People .
-I have been emotionally supporting children and young people for 10 years all in diverse educational settings.
+I have been emotionally supporting children and young people for more then 10 years in diverse educational settings.

 I believe that having the ability of engaging adolescents is critical to maximizing the success of any therapeutic intervention.
 The skill of engagement it is something that I have acquired by working with Adolescents in many different settings, online therapy providers, secondary schools and a pupil referral unit with informed trauma status.